SillyBubble/SillyBubble.github.io/content/authors/Nkosinathi/_index.md

 ---
 # Display name
-title: Zhiyuan Xu
+title: Nkosinathi Peter

 # Full name (for SEO)
-first_name: Zhiyuan
+first_name: Nkosinathi
-last_name: Xu
+last_name: Peter

 # Username (this should match the folder name)
 authors:
-  - Zhiyuan
+  - Nkosinathi

 # Is this the primary user of the site?
 superuser: false